In this page

 Teaching Assistants and technicians (as well as other supply staff who provide support in the classroom) should be recorded against LSWK (Learning Support Worker).
 Higher Level Teaching Assistants who are employed through supply agencies should be recorded against HLTA accordingly.

-7.5 Should schools be keeping a record of the Gross or Net costs for Supply staff in readiness for phase 2 of SWAC in 2021?
+7.5 Should schools be recording the Gross or Net costs for the Supply module?
 Should they include the VAT?

 Schools should record supply costs on a Net basis and excluding VAT.